tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - TCR expression varied 2-fold around median in 70% of cells
  - intra-clonotype TCR expression heterogeneity similar to inter-cell heterogeneity, so TCR expression is not clonotype dependent
  - different T cell states express TCRs to similar degrees (activated cells' TCR expression slightly lower)
+# TCR-sequencing in cancer and autoimmunity: barcodes and beyond
+## Summary
+ - since T cells have unique TCRs (stably maintained through cell divisions), TCR barcodes T cell through migration, differentiation, proliferation
+ - limitations: unable to infer antigen specificity from TCR sequence
+## Glossary
+ - **clonal replacement: recruitment of less dysfunctional peripheral T cell clonotypes to tumor that were not detectable in tumor prior to PD-1 blockade, i.e. from tumor draining lymph node, more important in ICI than previously thought**
+ - **clonal revival: replenishment of highly dysfunctional T cell clones in tumor with new, less dysfunctional T cells (perhaps from periphery, local expansion within tumor) that can be novel clonotypes (i.e. clonal replacement) or clonotypes pre-existing in tumor**
+ - **clone (set of T cells that are clonal progeny due to shared clonotype and host) vs. clonotype (paired alpha and beta TCR nucleotide sequence of a T cell)**
+ - **MHC haplotype: combination of MHC alleles found in a single individual**
+ - neoadjuvant: treatment (surgery, radiation) given before definitive, curative treatment
+ - neoantigens: antigens from somatic mutations in tumors
+ - **private (unique to a single individual) vs. public (found in multiple individuals) TCR sequences**
+ - TCR fingerprint: family of peptides recognized by single TCR
+## Single cell TCR seq: bringing high-throughput single-cell precision to T cell immunology
+ - naive T cells trafic through spleen, lymph nodes, blood in search of APCs to initiate T cell activation
+ - T cell activation requires antigen-specific signal via TCR interacting with peptide bound to MHC (pMHC) on APC and co-stimulatory signal delivered by CD28 co-stimulatory receptor on T cell binding to B7 ligands on APC
+ - inflammatory signals promote full T cell effector differentition, leading to extensive prolifertion, transcriptional and epigenetic reprogramming, and production of effector molecules (i.e. secretion of inflammatory cytokines, cytotoxicity)
+ - **affinity of TCR for pMHC can affect propensity to become effector or memory T cell**
+ - **naive T cells are very plastic, one clone can lead to diverse cell states**
+ - can use *in vivo* deuterium labeling to mark proliferating cells, for example to show that CD8<sup>+</sup> T cell memory cells derive from CD8<sup>+</sup> T cells that extensively divided during first 2 weeks of infection and have a doubling time of > 450 days
+ - **challenges of scTCRseq and scRNAseq: ambiguous antigen specificities, polyspecific nature of TCR binding to pMHC, presence of both antigen-specific T cells and bystander T cells in tissues of interest, statistical inference issues related to sample size**
+ - polyspecific nature of TCR-pMHC binding: TCRs able to recognize multiple pMHCs, very difficult to predict binding
+ - **just because a T cell is antigen specific doesn't mean it is functional (secreting effector cytokines, killing cells), just because a T cell is a bystander (non-antigen specific, i.e. in tumors T cells not binding tumor-associated antigens, perhaps a virus-specific T cell in a cancer associated with viral infection like HPV or hepatitis B, bystander infiltration here good for prognosis) doesn't mean it doesn't contribute to an immune response**
+## Methods for tracking T cells of interest
+ - virtually all naive T cells have different TCR sequences
+ - combinations of V, D, J segments in humans allows 10<sup>14</sup> to 10<sup>19</sup> possible TCR sequences, though the observed number is around 10<sup>8</sup> likely due to T cell developmental constraints (failure to undergo positive selection, negative selection)
+ - **T cell activation can induce ~15-20 divisions, expanding number of antigen-specific T cells ~50,000 fold (likely upper limit of clonal expansion)**, clonal expansion in autoimmunity and cancer likely lower due to suboptimal T cell activtion (low-affinity antigens, low inflammation)
+ - T cells of a single clonotype are rare in peripheral blood
+### Antigen-directed methods for detecting T cells of interest
+ - antigen-directed methods: identification based on T cell's ability to bind/recognize specific antigens (like tetramer assay in which soluble pMHC molecules are complexed to streptavidin core labeled with fluorescent marker or DNA barcode)
+ - **limitations of tetramer assay: antigen must be known, limited to number of known antigens trackable at one time (low throughput), tetramers often inefficient at detecting TCRs with low affinity for pMHC (perhaps significant for cancer, autoimmunity), tetramers can only be used in individuals with MHC haplotypes for which there are tetramers available**
+ - can also use antigen stimulation *in vitro* and then sort activated T cells (by activation marker or expansion level), but can't really phenotype these cells before stimulation
+ - Tconv refers to conventional, non-Treg T cell
+### TCR-directed methods for detecting T cells of interest
+ - **TCR sequence generated through V(D)J recombination during T cell development in thymus, random recombination of *V*, *D*, *J* segments for beta chain and alpha chain (just *V* and *J* for alpha though) of each TCR**
+ - bulk TCR seq often collects 10<sup>5</sup> to 10<sup>6</sup> TCRs per sample, scTCRseq often lower (100-1000 TCRs/sample), skewed distribution of clones (long tail of unexpanded clones that represent minimal fraction of true repertoire)
+### Using the TCR as a barcode in cancer
+ - limitation: some baseline level of clonal expansion may be needed for TCR sequence to be useful due to detection limits for identifying rare/unexpanded populations by scTCRseq
+ - barcode method may have more utility in immunologically 'hot' tumors (high mutational burden, high CD8<sup>+</sup> T cell infiltration, high inflammation)
+### Using the TCR as a barcode in autoimmunity
+ - antigen persists for some autoimmune diseases (RA, MS) but decreases over time for others (T1D insulin-producing beta cells, so pathogenic T cell population likely contracts with loss of APCs)
+## Using TCR analyses to inform on mechanisms of antitumor immunity following PD-1 immunotherapy
+ - pancreatic cancer, prostate cancer, glioblastoma don't respond well to PD-1 blockade
+### Anatomical site of action of PD-1 inhibitors: tumor vs lymph node
+ - are antitumor immune responses of PD-1 inhibition driven by reinvigorated CD8<sup>+</sup> T cell within tumor bed or by newly recruited tumor specific T cells (i.e. from tumor draining lymph node)? **perhaps more the latter than previously thought**
+ - can use S1P agonist FTY720 to block T cell migration to study effect of recruited T cells from tumor draining lymph nodes
+## Beyond a barcode: how does the TCR sequence impact T cell fate?
+ - TCR hydrophobicity, electrostatic charges allows good prediction of if T cell is TIL or from adjacent normal tissue
+## Conclusions
+ - advanced melanoma, non small cell lung cancer are immunologically hot
+ - repertoire of antigens driving responses for cancer, autoimmunity, irAEs largely unknown, major challenge
+ - many autoimmune diseases feature risk polymorphisms in *HLA* genes that constrain TCR repertoire during thymic selection
 # The altertions in peripheral lymphocyte subsets predict the efficacy and prognosis of immune checkpoint inhibitors in hepatocellular carcinoma
  - CD3<sup>+</sup>CD8<sup>+</sup> T cell percentage increases after ICI, B cell percentage decreases
 # The graft-versus-leukemia effect in AML